Qsalman/Webpage-/README.md

 # One Click

-## Thorw this page you can just with one click go to the weeb site buy clinking one clik
+## Thorw this page you can just with one click make as Gallery for  pictuers